ucekmez/phd/README.md

-# Internet of Things (IoTs) Security:Intrusion Detection using Deep Learning
+# Deep Learning-Based Security Solutions in IoT Networks

 This repo includes the source code for the paper